Jay-2382/to-do-app/README.md

     3. User Login & Logout
       Authenticated users can log in and log out with token-based session persistence.

+    4. Reset password
+        User can reset their forget password

     4. Protected Routes
       Access to the dashboard and task management routes is restricted to authenticated users.